FOREX-Euro hovers near one-year high as U.S. outlook clouds over

 Sterling GBP=D3 was flat at $1.247, retaining Wednesday's 0.48% advance.

+"What we're actually seeing is this cyclical upswing in Europe and the UK, as the U.S. is softening," said Dominic Bunning, head of European FX research at HSBC.

+"I think that story has further to play out through the course of the summer in particular."

-The euro was flat against Sweden's krona EURSEK=D3 at 11.398, having rallied 0.79% on Wednesday after the Swedish central bank was less hawkish on inflation than expected.
+The euro was down 0.14% against Sweden's krona EURSEK=D3 at 11.38, having rallied 0.79% on Wednesday after the Swedish central bank was less hawkish on inflation than expected.

 World FX rateshttps://tmsnrt.rs/2RBWI5E